We Know our Sources: New Day Organics

 Connected to Nature Through Natural Ingredients

-While she doesn’t claim her products have healing properties, Noreen does note that her background gives her particular expertise in maximizing the use of botanicals.
+While she doesn’t claim her products have healing properties, Noreen does note that her background gives her particular expertise in maximizing the science behind the botanicals.

-“You know, plants are extraordinarily sophisticated,” she says.
-“For example, lavender essential oil contains 200 to 250 chemical constituents, and a lot of them modulate the others.”
-That includes properties that are naturally antibacterial, anti-inflammatory, and anti-viral.
-“If you can put those together, in certain combinations, the result is a naturally effective product that connects us in body, mind, and spirit to the natural world.”
+““Plants are extraordinarily sophisticated,” she says.
+“For example, lavender essential oil contains 200 to 250 chemical constituents, and a lot of them modulate the others, including those that are naturally antibacterial, anti-inflammatory, and anti-viral.
+Putting these together, in certain combinations, results in products that are truly naturally effective.”

-That’s what New Day is all about, she adds: using raw, natural, organic ingredients to connect us to nature, and to help us move forward in our life’s mission.
-“I believe that whatever we do in our life should be mission-driven, working toward the greater good of our human existence.
+She adds: “I believe that whatever we do in our life should be mission-driven, working toward the greater good of our human existence.

 “That’s why I’m grateful to partner with companies like Heinen’s,” Noreen adds.
 “We want to work with like-minded partners who also want to make a difference in the world.”